A Lover's Concerto

 "A Lover's Concerto" is a pop song written by American songwriters Sandy Linzer and Denny Randell, based on the 18th century composition by Christian Petzold, "Minuet in G major", and recorded in 1965 by the Toys.
 "A Lover's Concerto" sold more than two million copies and was awarded gold record certification by the RIAA.

 Their original version of the song was a major hit in the United States and United Kingdom (among other countries) during 1965.
 It peaked on the US Billboard Hot 100 chart at number 2.
-It was kept out of the number 1 spot by both "Yesterday" by The Beatles and "Get Off of My Cloud" by The Rolling Stones.
 "A Lover's Concerto" reached number 1 both on the US Cashbox chart (Billboard's main competitor), and in Canada on the RPM national singles chart.
 It peaked at number 5 in the UK Singles Chart.

 History

 Linzer and Randell used the melody of the familiar "Minuet in G major" (BWV Anh.
 114), which first appeared in J.S.
 Bach's Notebook for Anna Magdalena Bach.
 The only difference is that the "Minuet in G major" is written in 3/4 time, whereas "A Lover's Concerto" is arranged in 4/4 time.
 Although often attributed to Bach himself, the "Minuet in G major" is now generally accepted as having been written by Christian Petzold.

 The melody had been popularized by bandleader Freddy Martin in the 1940s, in a recording that was released under the title "A Lover's Concerto".